TIPS & TRICKS

 Why it matters?

-A SWOT analysis is an important component of any business and marketing plan.
+A SWOT analysis is an essential component of any business plan and marketing strategy.
 Conducting a SWOT analysis can help properties of any size with:

-• Decision-making: getting a better understanding of how new strategies or market shifts may affect the business.
+- Decision-making.
+Understanding how new strategies or market shifts may affect the business better.

 4 elements of a hotel SWOT analysis

-Every SWOT analysis includes four variables, each of which is grouped into two categories: internal and external factors.
+Every SWOT analysis includes four variables, which can be grouped into internal and external factors.

 Internal factors